 Later, they eventually developed into great tribes.
 These tribes left evidence of their existence in incredible archeological sites and artifacts that tourists can still witness to this day.

 In 1436, the conquest of Ecuador began under the authority of the ninth Inca, a great warrior named Pachacuti Inca Yupanqui.
 It was a short reign of fewer than 100 years, full of brutal conflicts.

 During this period, the Incan Emporer favored Ecuador so much he established the site of Quito as the second Incan capital city.
 Unfortunately for the Incans, the reign soon ended with the Spanish Conquest.

 An Incan civil was ongoing when the Spanish arrived with Francisco Pizarra.
 The Incans become severely weakened due to this war.
-This allowed the Spanish empire to easily conquer the area with a superior weapon.
+This allowed the Spanish empire to conquer the area with a superior weapon easily.
 Additionally, for the very first time, the Incans saw Horses.

 Best Things to Do in Ecuador

 With so much to see and so much to do in the country, I’ve compiled the best, that is to say, the most fun and crazy things to do in Ecuador below.

 Stand in two Hemispheres at the Equator “Mitad Del Mundo.”

 Some things you just have to do at least once in your life.
 Flying out into space might out of reach, but standing between two hemispheres of the planet is quite possible.